-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity □ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group:

-A representative sample (95/5) of total CL, FIS, BI waiver enrollees.
-Using a percent of the total each waiver represents, a calculation will be made for the # of enrollees to review for each waiver.
+Representative sample (95% confidence lvl & +/-5% margin of error) of total CL, FIS, BI waiver enrollees.
+Using a % of the total each waiver represents, calculation is made for the # for each waiver.

-Continu Ongoin ously and Other Specify:
+Continuously and Ongoing Other Specify:

 Other Specify:

-Data Aggregation and Anal

-Responsible Party for data aggregation and analysis (a that applies): ı data aggregation and k each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-X State Medicaid Agenc y □ Weekly
+State Medicaid Agency Weekly

-⋈ Operating Agency ☐ Monthly
+Operating Agency Monthly

-Sub-State Entity ⊠ Quarter ly
+Sub-State Entity Quarterly

-Other Specify: ☐ Annually y
+Other Specify: Annually

-Continue ously and Ongoing
+Continuously and Ongoing

 Other Specify:

-Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-1. Number and percent of VIDES determinations that followed the required process, defined as completed by a qualified CM, conducted face-to-face with individual and those who know him (if needed).
-N: # of VIDES determinations that followed the required process D: total # of VIDES forms reviewed
+LOC3. # and % of VIDES determinations that followed the required process, defined as completed by a qualified CM, conducted face-to-face with individual and those who know him (if needed).
+N: # of VIDES determinations that followed the required process, defined as completed by a qualified CM, conducted face-to-face with individual & those who know him D: total # of VIDES determinations reviewed